aomran/vvapp/README.md

 ## More navigation
 * ~~Breadcrumbs -- Étape 1 (profile), 2 (text documents submission), 3 (images)~~ Implemented for steps 1 and 2.
 * ~~Put Étape 3 de 3 (menu bar 2/3 full) when user starts submitting images.~~
-* Étape 3 de 3 (menu bar 3/3 full) when images are all in, i.e., when Finalisez Soumission is clicked?
+* ~~Étape 3 de 3 (menu bar 3/3 full) when images are all in, i.e., when Finalisez Soumission is clicked?~~ When complete tag is true, menu bar becomes full and green and there is a "Merci, soumission complète!" title replacing the Etapes title -- on all screens that have a menu bar.
 * ~~Notification of completion~~
 * ~~Way for user to finalize submission/step 3; a way for user and app to do a sort of handshake, agreeing on one side that the submission is valid; on the other side that the user considers themselves done.
 Link could set a field in submission object of "complete."
 (They can still return to edit submission if they want)~~